pandas-dev/pandas/doc/source/ecosystem.rst

 ---------

-A directory of projects providing :ref:`extending.register-accessors <extension accessors>`.
+A directory of projects providing
+:ref:`extension accessors <extending.register-accessors>`.
 This is for users to discover new accessors and for libraries authors to coordinate on the namespace.

 ============== ========== =================